The coming year will see continued growth in export markets, writes Enterprise Ireland CEO Julie Sinnamon.

 During the closing months of 2014, barely a week went by without a significant new jobs announcement being made by an Irish company.

-Irish companies are really on the move and the one thing they all have in common is that this growth and job creation is built on the back of very strong growth in key export markets.
+Irish companies are really on the move, and the one thing they all have in common is that this growth and job creation are built on the back of very strong growth in key export markets.

-The indicators certainly seem to be telling us that the growth trajectory is very much upwards, and that there has never been a better time to go global and expand business.
+The indicators certainly seem to be telling us that the growth trajectory is very much upward and that there has never been a better time to go global and expand the business.

-Our over-arching focus in Enterprise Ireland is on internationalisation and supporting export led growth and job creation.
+Our over-arching focus in Enterprise Ireland is on internationalization and supporting export-led growth and job creation.
 Doors are definitely open for Ireland in international markets.
-Across all sectors, and in all markets, there are Irish companies doing the business, winning new contracts, increasing export market share, creating jobs.
+Across all sectors and in all markets, there are Irish companies doing business, winning new contracts, increasing export market share, and creating jobs.
 Looking forward to the coming year, we can confidently expect continued growth across all fronts.

 CEO of Enterprise Ireland | Masters in International Business from Fordham University | Chairwoman of European Movement Ireland | IDA Ireland | Irish Strategic Investment Fund | Social Entrepenures Ireland | University of Ulster | Standford Executive Program | National Treasury Management Agency | National Competitiveness Council